About the District

 - Satisfactory back ground check

-- Must be able to be an active member of the District (see Active Member Commitment)
+- Must be an active member of the District (see Active Member Commitment)

 - Must have a willingness to learn

-Each link below contains information on what we do, upcoming recruitment efforts and courses being taught at our next New Member Academy.
-As you navigate through this page, we encourage you to go through each link before filling out the online application form.
+As you navigate through this section, we encourage you to go through each link below before filling out the online application form.

 Do You Have What It Takes?